nrstewart/devkubestack/README.md

 The system will prompt you for a file path to save the key, we will go with `~/.ssh/id_rsa` in this tutorial.

-## Add your public key in the DigitalOcean control panel
+## Add your public key in the OpenStack control panel

-[Do it here](https://cloud.digitalocean.com/settings/security).
+[Do it here](https://cloud.OpenStack.com/settings/security).
 Name it and paste the public key just below `Add SSH Key`.

 ## Add this key to your SSH agent